HelpMe-Pls/react-suspense/README.md

 - Implement cache invalidation to re-fetch stale data ([at 2:00](https://epicreact.dev/modules/react-suspense/cache-resources-extra-credit-solution-3)).

 ## Suspense Image
 - What if your UI doesn’t look any good *until* the image is actually loaded?
-Or what if you want to render a fallback in the image’s place *while it’s loading* (you want to provide your own loading UI)?
+Or what if you want to render a fallback in the image’s place *while it’s loading* (you want to provide *your own* loading UI)?
-- In that case, with `suspense`, we have an opportunity to make this experience a lot better.
+- In that case, with `Suspense`, we have an opportunity to make this experience a lot better.
 We have two related options:
 1. Make an `<Img/>` component that suspends until the **browser** has actually preloaded the image ([at 2:15](https://epicreact.dev/modules/react-suspense/suspense-image-solution)).
 2. Make a request for the image alongside the data ([at 1:25](https://epicreact.dev/modules/react-suspense/suspense-image-extra-credit-solution-1)), then utilizing the benefits of "[render as you fetch](https://epicreact.dev/modules/react-suspense/suspense-image-extra-credit-solution-2)".

+# Suspense with a custom hook
+- Abstracting away the fetching, caching and `Suspense`'s logic into a reusable [custom hook](https://epicreact.dev/modules/react-suspense/suspense-with-a-custom-hook-extra-credit-solution-1) to make your code more declarative.